Get an overview of all the shows The Fleet has to offer.

-In a few years, we are sure that we will have virtual reality, allowing us to escape into a land of fantasy and illusion.
-For now, as a sort of small first step, there is Pokémon Go, a game that has been reconfigured into a high-tech sport for all using augmented reality.
+In a few years, virtual reality may be a commonplace escape into a land of fantasy and illusion.
+For now, as a sort of small first step, there is Pokémon Go, a game that's been reconfigured into a high-tech sport for all using augmented reality.
 Augmented reality is a live view of a physical, real-world environment whose elements are “augmented” or supplemented by a sound, video, graphic or GPS data.
-The Pokemon Go app, let’s you take sneak peak at what the future will bring us when it comes to truly immersive experiences.
+The Pokemon Go app lets you take a sneak peak at what the future will bring us when it comes to truly immersive experiences.

 Star Wars: The Force Awakens is now out on DVD Blu-Ray.
 NASA is celebrating with fun Star Wars-related videos and stories.

 By Dr. Lisa Will, Resident Astronomer at the Reuben H. Fleet Science Center